Human-centred And Nature-based Approaches In Cities

 ©2021 [Wernli, M.] published by TU Delft OPEN on behalf of the authors.

-Abstract: This paper compares three interventionist eco-sanitation cases by applying a structurally extended SWOT matrix for evaluating their transformative relations and capabilities in their respective urban settings of the global north.
+Abstract: This paper compares eco-sanitation interventions in Hong Kong, Berlin, and Brussels by applying a structurally extended SWOT matrix for evaluating their transformative relations and capabilities in their respective contexts.
 The enablers and barriers underlying these human waste cycling communities are assessed by combining qualitative-quantitative data collection and multiform analysis.
-By complementing the Strengths, Weaknesses, Opportunities, and Threats (SWOT) analysis with the emergent framework of Ideas-Arrangement-Effects (I-A-T), the study assesses the creative potential manifested in these cases.
+By complementing the Strengths, Weaknesses, Opportunities, and Threats (SWOT) analysis with the emergent framework of Ideas-Arrangement-Effects (I-A-T), the study assesses the explorative potential manifested in these cases.
 The eco-toilet communities address unsustainable food systems by acting in concert with people, places, and microbes in a profoundly self-implicating process that stems from an oscillation between actionable immersion and perspectival detachment.
 This dynamic creates a reflexive conduit for counter-intuitive doing and thinking that diversifies dominant and hegemonic perspectives.
-The three cases, sensible to their respective settings, demonstrate how cultivating a rich, interactive context on the physical, social and psychological level is conducive to the suspense and exchange of positions and a plurality of perspectives on the world, human and nonhuman.
-Community acceptance and individual satisfaction with urban eco-toilets stems then from balancing this unsettling repositioning with supportive involvement, whereas disrupting bathroom routines, group debates, and agroecological experimentation makes people act in better-attuned relations with unknowable otherness.
+The three cases demonstrate how cultivating a rich, interactive context on the physical, social, and psychological levels is conducive to the suspense and exchange of positions and a plurality of perspectives on the world, both human and nonhuman.
+Community acceptance and individual satisfaction with urban eco-toilets stems from balancing this unsettling repositioning with supportive involvement, whereas disrupting bathroom routines, group debates, and agroecological experimentation makes people act in better-attuned relations with unknowable otherness.

 Keywords: Agroecological urban toilets, regenerative waste integration, Terra Preta fermentation, Structural SWOT, collectivized resourcefulness.

-What does it mean to work with communities on ecological revitalization when designers abandon single-minded paradigms of efficiency and crisis response?
-What is implied in more-than-human collaboration when designers accept their complicity in the environmental and societal precarity that now prevails?
-Addressing this complexity, how can a wide range of positions be invited for manifesting unprecedented perspectives as premise for actionable creativity?
-These questions are considered by examining what spaces of reflexivity emerge when perspectives of humans and nonhumans are placed in direct dialogue whereas situations become multidimensional and open to change.
+What does it mean to work with communities on ecological revitalization when designers abandon the single-minded paradigms of efficiency and crisis response?
+What is implied in the more-than-human collaboration when designers accept their complicity in the environmental and societal precarity that now prevails?
+Addressing this complexity, how can a wide range of positions be invited for manifesting unprecedented perspectives as the premise for actionable creativity?
+These questions are considered by examining what spaces of reflexivity emerge when perspectives of humans and nonhumans are placed in direct dialogue, whereas situations become multidimensional and open to change.
 This paper argues that attention oriented at material engagement with ordinary experience, including bodily defecation, expands the capabilities and collective action.
-Co-learning processes in profound exchange with the given eco-social context has been described as ‘resourcefulness’ (MacKinnon and Driscoll, 2013) and evolve from the reorientation of internal priorities in person and institution, expressed in localized value creation and social relations (Bendell, 2018).
-Collectivized resourcefulness is often neglected from reporting in urban design.
-Although previous research, particularly debates in ‘infrastructuring,’ have noted the importance of engaging the messiness of social entanglements (Pink, 2011; Agnew, 2011; Mang and Reed, 2012; Karasti, Baker, and Millerand, 2010; Huybrechts et al. 2018), recognizing uncertainty and incompleteness as catalytic encounter and creative opportunity in communities are largely missing (Mosleh and Larsen, 2020; Said Moslef and Larsen, 2020; Akama and Light, 2020; DiSalvo, Clement, and Pipek, 2012).
+Co-learning processes in profound exchange with the given eco-social context has been described as ‘resourcefulness’ (MacKinnon and Driscoll, 2013) and evolve from the reorientation of internal priorities in person and institution, expressed in locally manifested value creation and social relations.
+Resourcefulness is often neglected from reporting in urban design in favor of externally imposed ‘resilience’ (ibid).
+Although previous research, particularly debates on ‘infrastructuring,’ have noted the importance of engaging the messiness of social entanglements (Mang and Reed, 2012; Karasti, Baker, and Millerand), recognising uncertainty and incompleteness as catalytic opportunity in communities are largely missing (Mosleh and Larsen, 2020; Akama and Light, 2020; DiSalvo, Clement, and Pipek, 2012).

-This article focuses on experiential dimensions in participation to provoke reflection about the mental models underpinning reality formation since it can radically ground, liberate or hamper eco-social thriving.
-Discussion about the importance of iteratively examining the instructive relationships with the world is emerging in design (Luján Escalante, 2019; Smitheran and Joseph, 2020).
-The argument is that the mode of design needs to change—from the impartial, discipline-centric projecting onto the world towards becoming an ‘equipment for social learning’ (Bonnet et al. 2020) for how to live with the contingencies inside the damaged biosphere (Hennon and Monnin, 2020).
+This article focuses on designing for and with curiosity.
+The aim is to provoke reflection about the mental models underpinning reality formation and sensibility since it can radically ground, liberate, or hamper creative perspective-taking.
+Discussion about the importance of iteratively examining the instructive relationships with the world is emerging in design (Luján Escalante, 2019).
+The argument is that the mode of design needs to change – from the impartial, discipline-centric projecting onto the world, towards becoming ‘equipment for social learning’ for how to live with the contingencies inside the damaged biosphere (Bonnet et al., 2020).
 It requires exploring practices aimed at generative inconsistencies for asking what such emotive accounts can contribute to discourses in design.
 For this, the article presents three eco-toilet cases of productive uncertainty, then evaluates related observations with a causal framework, and concludes with overarching implications.

 2. Designing for collectivized resourcefulness